Vnswx/School-Map-Laravel/README.md

 ## Description

-We have a cutting-edge technology called the 3D School Map Creator that helps you create engaging learning environments.
-With the help of this program, users may construct realistic and accurate 3D models of school campuses, complete with outdoor spaces, buildings, and classrooms.
-This application offers an easy-to-use and engaging experience for educators, administrators, and students alike, whether they are designing a classroom layout, supervising campus growth, or simply visiting a new school.
+Welcome to our 3D School Map website!
+Our platform is designed to make navigation easier for students, teachers, and visitors.
+With detailed 3D models of school buildings, you can explore the campus virtually and find your way around with ease.
+Whether you're a new student getting to know your surroundings, a teacher planning classroom layouts, or a visitor looking for specific locations, our 3D school map provides a comprehensive and interactive experience.

 ## Getting Started